rizwan95/ohmyswift.com/_posts/2022-04-24-different-methods-to-remove-the-last-item-from-an-array-in-swift.md

 ## popLast()

 The popLast() method is similar to the removeLast() method, but it has only one difference.
-When there are no elements in an array, and if the removeLast() method is invoked, the app will not crash.
+When there are no elements in an array, and if the popLast() method is invoked, the app will not crash.
 Instead, it will return a nil value.

 {% highlight swift %}
 var fruits = ["Apple","Orange","Banana"]